TSummersLab/policy-iteration-slq-games/README.md

-# policy_iteration_lqm_games
+# policy-iteration-slq-games
- Policy iteration for linear quadratic games with multiplicative noise
+ Policy iteration for linear quadratic games with stochastic parameters